Ivy League Quads: Boys get accepted into elite colleges

 "I was at work like always when they texted us with the news and then I was home, like, when the last one came in, you know," said their mother Kim Wade.
 "And I remember I think reading that, "Oh, my goodness.
 All of them, you know, got in?"

 There was no surprise the boys would have a bright future ahead of them.
 Being taught the importance of education, the boys never neglected their studies while playing sports such as football and soccer.
 Their father Darrin, the "Wade" of the household, hasn't checked their grades since they were in 3rd grade.
-He has full confidence in his son's abilities and says because of resources and support they were given.
+He has full confidence in his son's abilities because of resources and support they were given along with hard work.
 The lowest grade the boys ever received in school was a 'B'.

 "It's not so much about, you know, the numbers as it is, I'm going to, you know, try and actively learn this," Aaron said.
 "And I feel like that's been the goal for all of us, is to be active learners, not just, you know, grade chasers."